zachvalenta/jvns.ca/source/_posts/2016-04-29-cdns-arent-just-for-caching.markdown

 It is apparently a pretty normal thing to put a site behind a CDN without caching it!
 Who knew?
 Not me, before today.
 There's a good [talk from Etsy from 2013](https://youtu.be/HU_OZbxzgi0) about using multiple CDNs which I've read the slides for and need to watch.

 I realized that I linked to Cloudflare a lot in this blog post.
 I think this is because they have a great technical blog that explains a lot of interesting stuff (like [the curious case of slow downloads](https://blog.cloudflare.com/the-curious-case-of-slow-downloads/)) so it's easier to understand what's going on with their products.
-I have never used Cloudflare.
+I have never used Cloudflare for anything serious so I can't speak to how well it actually works (though I do use it for this blog).

 As usual I learned most of this stuff literally today so probably at least 5 things are wrong.
 Especially the security stuff.

 <small>I'm really impressed by companies with great technical blogs.
 And kind of jealous of the people who work for those companies.
-It seems like maybe Cloudflare just lets people write on their blog about what they find interesting?
+People from Cloudflare say the company lets people write on their blog about what they find interesting!
 This seems like an awesome strategy.</small>